cybera/jsp-zeek/README.md

 - eno2 for OS management (SSH, etc.)
 - the other NICs (eno1 and fibre ports) will be setup in a bridge for Zeek to consume

-If this needs to be changed, the `host/60-zeek-bridge.yaml` file can be modified to suit your needs.
+If this needs to be changed, the `host/60-zeek-bridge.yaml` and `host/ethtool.sh` files can be modified to suit your needs.

 ### Storage (optional, but highly recommended)
 The remaining SSD storage can be used for Docker containers, images, and volumes.
 Keeping Docker storage on their own partition